nicolehao34/nicolehao34.github.io/_posts/2025-07-03-resilience-is-all-you-need.md

 - Talk about your struggles with people you trust.
 Heavy emphasis on people you trust.
 It helps to normalize the messiness.

-- Try to see mistakes as signals, not verdicts — they’re part of the learning.
+- Try to see mistakes as signals, not verdicts.
+They’re part of the learning.

 - Celebrate small wins!
 They matter more than we think.
 You debugged a script that's been stopping you from continuing to the next step for days?
 Great!
 Give yourself a pat on the back and take a short break!
 Resting your eyes is not gonna take forever.